 The easiest ascent is from the west side.
 Hike up the service road behind Axamer Lizum (Trail 18) for about one kilometer.
 Turn left onto Hochtennboden-steig and ascend into Lizumer Kar.
 Climb the scree on the south side of the cirque, aiming for Malgrubenscharte, the 2401-meter pass east of Malgrubenspitze.
 Turn eastward along the Lustiger-Bergler Steig and take the first opportunity to branch left up the southwest aspect of Marchreisenspitze.
 This route consists of YDS class 2 scree and airy trail hiking, as the Lustiger-Bergler Steig is not really a via ferrata in this stretch.
 The total vertical rise from Axamer Lizum is just under 1000 meters.

 An excellent circuit can be made by taking the Birgitzkopfllift chairlift from Axamer Lizum to Birgitzkopflhaus (a restaurant), eliminating about 400 meters of ascent.
 From there, traverse easily about one kilometer on Trail 12 to the Halsl, and proceed up the via ferrata over Ampferstein and Marchreisenspitze.
 Descend the opposite side of the latter to the pass above Lizumer Kar.
-It takes two or three hours to reach the summit of Marchreisenspitze from Birgitzkopflhaus, and a couple of hours to descend the far side back to Axamer Lizum.
+Going up via the Halsl pass, it takes two-and-a-half or three hours to reach the summit of Marchreisenspitze from either Birgitzkopflhaus or directly from Axamer Lizum, and a couple of hours to descend the far side back to Axamer Lizum.

 Red TapeThere is essentially no red tape.
 Parking is free.
-If you plan to take the Birgitzkopfllift to gain height, you must wait until it opens at about 8 am and pay a few euros for the ride.
+If you plan to take the Birgitzkopfllift to gain height, you must wait until it opens at about 8 am and pay nine euros for the ride.

 B-24 Bomber WreckageOn the service road/Trail 18 above Axamer Lizum, hikers pass some wreckage and a plaque with the following explanation: